cseanburns/systems-librarianship/src/2a-using-gcloud-virtual-machines.md

 Second, set up a billing account for your gcloud project.
 This means there is a cost associated with this product, but the machines we'll build require few resources and the cost should be minimal.
-In the past, I usually pay about $1 per month.
+In the past, I usually pay about $1 or $2 per month.
 [Follow Step 2][gcloud_install] to enable billing for the new project.
 See also the page on how to [create, modify, or close your self-serve Cloud Billing account][google_billing].

-#### gcloud VM Instance
+## VM Instance

 Next, log into [Google Cloud Console][gcloud_console].
-This should take you to the Dashboard page.
+This should take you to the Google Cloud Dashboard page.

-Our first goal is to create a **virtual machine (VM)** *instance*.
+Here we'll create a **virtual machine (VM)** *instance*.
 As a reminder, a VM is a virtualized operating system.
 We will use software to mimic the process of installing an operating system on Google's servers.

-Google Cloud offers a number of Linux-based operating systems to create VMs.
+Google Cloud offers a number of Linux operating systems for VMs.
 We're going to use the Ubuntu operating system and specifically the Ubuntu 22.04 LTS version.
-We are not going to install a graphical user interface on our Ubuntu servers.
+We are not going to install a graphical user interface (GUI) on our Ubuntu servers.
-Rather, we will use the command line to do most of our work.
+Rather, we will use a command line interface (CLI) to do most of our work.

-> What is Ubuntu?
-> Ubuntu is a distribution of Linux.
-> A new version of Ubuntu is released every six months.
-> The 22.04 signifies that this is the April 2022 version.
-> The LTS signifies **Long Term Support**.
-> LTS versions are released every two years, and Canonical LTD, the owners of Ubuntu, provide five years standard support for LTS versions.
-> Thus, Ubuntu 22.04 is supported through June 2027.
->
-> LTS versions of Ubuntu are more stable than non-LTS versions of Ubuntu.
-> The latter receive nine months of standard support and generally use cutting edge technology.
-> Cutting edge technology is not always desirable for server operating systems, which often prioritize stability.
-> Each version of Ubuntu has a code name.
-> Ubuntu 22.04 LTS has the code name **Jammy Jellyfish**.
-> You can see a list of versions, code names, release dates, and more on Ubuntu's [Releases][ubuntu_releases] page.

-You should be on the page where you create a new VM, but if not
+You should be on the page where you create a new VM, but if not:

-- If Click the three horizontal bars at the top left of the screen.
+- Click on the three horizontal bars at the top left of the screen.
 - Hover over the **Compute Engine** link, and then select **VM Instances**.
 - In the window, select the project that you created earlier.
-    - E.g., for me, I used the project name **syslib_624**.
+    - E.g., for me, I'll use the project name **syslib_624**.
 - Next, click on **Create Instance**.
 - Change the name for your **instance**.
-    - E.g., I chose **spring-2026** (no spaces)
+    - E.g., I'll name mine, **spring_2026** (no spaces)

 If you are already on the Create VM page, then: